happyoung68/dlt_process_xlsx/README.md

 ## Introduction

-You can use this code to convert dlt/log file to xlsx, which is widely used in automotive and mechanical industries.
+You can use this code to convert dlt/log file to xlsx, which are widely used in automotive and mechanical industries.